-The Telescope Control Foot Pedal (3, Figure 3-13) is located on the left side of the cab floor.
+The Telescope Control Foot Pedal, equipped on cranes with an auxiliary hoist, (3, Figure 3-13) is located on the left side of the cab floor.
 Pushing forward on the top of the pedal will extend the boom and pushing down on the bottom of the pedal will retract the boom.